 The master of public health (MPH) degree in global health provides students with applied public health training in a global context.
-This program is offered in both a traditional, 24-month format and an accelerated, 12-month format.
+This program is offered in both a traditional, 24-month format and an accelerated, 3-semester format (Fall, Spring and Summer).

 Our department hosts the Humphrey Fellowship program.
 Humphrey fellows are mid-career professionals from developing countries who are selected for their leadership potential.
 Additional international fellows are funded by the Foege, Fulbright, CDC, King Abdullah, and Muskie Programs.Learn more>>